Raoul Wallenberg Centre for Human Rights: Heroes of humanity

-According to the RWCHR, Raoul Wallenberg, a Swedish non-Jew who saved 100,000 Hungarian Jews during the Holocaust, represents how one man with the 'compassion to care and the courage to act' can save more lives than the entire international bystander community.
+According to the RWCHR, Raoul Wallenberg, a Swedish non-Jew diplomat who saved 100,000 Hungarian Jews during The Holocaust, represents how one man with the 'compassion to care and the courage to act' can save more lives than the entire international bystander community.
 Wallenberg can also be said, according to the RWCHR, to have foreshadowed the foundational principles of international human rights and humanitarian law.
 Further, Wallenberg serves to highlight the plight of political prisoners because once the Red Army arrived to liberate Hungary, Wallenberg, a liberator himself, was imprisoned never to be heard from again.
 Wallenberg's fate remains unknown due to Russia's unwillingness to reveal KGB archives.

-Determined to uncover the fate of this hero of humanity, the RWCHR's chair, Irwin Cotler, served as the chair of the International Commission on the Fate and Whereabouts of Raoul Wallenberg writing a 1,200-page report which presented “incontrovertible” evidence that Wallenberg did not die in 1947 (as the Soviets claimed), “compelling” evidence that he was alive in the 1950s and 1960s, and “credible” evidence that he lived until the 1970s and 1980s.
+Determined to uncover the fate of this hero of humanity, the RWCHR's chair, Irwin Cotler, served as the chair of the International Commission on the Fate and Whereabouts of Raoul Wallenberg writing a 1,200-page report which presented "incontrovertible" evidence that Wallenberg did not die in 1947 (as the Soviets claimed), "compelling" evidence that he was alive in the 1950s and 1960s, and "credible" evidence that he lived until the 1970s and 1980s.
 More recently, the RWCHR joined a legal action to appeal a Russian court ruling that denied Wallenberg's family access to documents that may reveal the hero's fate.
-The RWCHR's team has also authored recent Op-Eds, like the ones in The Times of Israel and The Jerusalem Post, on the need to remember this hero of humanity.
+The RWCHR's team has also authored recent Op-Eds, like the ones in The Times of Israel and The Jerusalem Post, on the need to remember this Wallenberg.

-According to Canadian Senator Sheila Finestone and House of Commons proceedings, the RWCHR's chair was consequential in getting the Canadian Government to adopt a Raoul Wallenberg Commemorative Day, which is held annually on January 17, the day Wallenberg was captured by the Red Army.
+According to Canadian Senator Sheila Finestone and House of Commons proceedings, the RWCHR's chair was consequential in getting the Canadian Government to adopt a Raoul Wallenberg Commemorative Day, which is held annually on 17 January, the day Wallenberg was captured by the Red Army.
 The RWCHR also co-sponsors the annual International Raoul Wallenberg Roundtable.